glondon/old-projects/README.md

 Old Projects
 ========================

-Some old project that unfortunately got discontinued for whatever the reason.
+Some old projects that unfortunately got discontinued for whatever the reason.

 <b>signup-forum</b> - Used to be located at SignUpAndMakeMoney.com/forum, but I decided to take the forum down due to not really seeing the need to have it anymore.
 It was a Simple Machines Forum which I modified the theme template to match the current look of the website.